Lurkars/ghs-server/README.md

 ### Serve client

 The server is also capable of serving the client.
-To do so, just download zip file (NOT source code!) of [Gloomhaven Secretary Release](https://github.com/Lurkars/gloomhavensecretary/releases) and extract next to the `jar`-executable in folder `gloomhavensecretary`.
+Simple click the "Install latest Client" button in GUI.
+If you run headless, just download zip file (NOT source code!) of [Gloomhaven Secretary Release](https://github.com/Lurkars/gloomhavensecretary/releases) and extract in folder `<your-home-folder>/.ghs/gloomhavensecretary`.
 Afterwards GHS is accessible under `http://{your-ip}:{server-port}/index.html` (`http://localhost:8080/index.html` with default values).

 ### Run headless